-According to Deloitte’s Global Human Capital Trends 2016 report, 82% of survey respondents believe that “culture is a potential competitive advantage,” whereas only 28% believe they understand their culture well.
-For a topic that is deemed so important, there is still a lot of confusion about what it is and how to approach it.
+Company culture is an often-discussed — and often misunderstood — topic within the workplace: 82% of employees believe that “culture is a potential competitive advantage,” whereas only 28% believe they understand their culture well.
+What is company culture, exactly?
+For a topic deemed so important, there is still a lot of confusion about what culture is.

-Therefore, before you dive into your planning efforts, you should take a step back and ask yourself: What is company culture?
+Before you dive into any planning efforts to strengthen your culture, take a step back and ask yourself: What is company culture?
 It’s essential that you and any stakeholders are working with the same definition.
-After all, you can’t truly understand something or seek to influence it in any way if you can’t define it.
+After all, you can’t truly influence your company’s culture in any way if you can’t define it.

 In many organizations, company culture is confused with employee engagement, but there’s an important distinction between the two.
-Whereas employee engagement refers to how people feel about their jobs, culture is what causes that feeling.
-While employee engagement can predict an individual’s performance, company culture predicts the organization’s performance in regards to customer satisfaction, revenue growth, and employee retention.
+Employee engagement refers to how people feel about their jobs.
+Culture is what causes that feeling.
+Employee engagement can predict an individual’s performance.
+Company culture predicts your organization’s performance as a whole.

-When you’re ready to proactively guide your company culture to improve organizational performance, you’ll want to start by understanding the two angles CultureIQ uses to assess and define company culture: operational culture and strategic culture.
+Here at CultureIQ, we define culture as having two components: Operational culture and strategic culture.
 Both are important to understand when managing culture, and both can have a powerful effect on how a company performs over time.

 Operational Culture: Objective and Benchmarked

-The key to strategic culture is is that there are no universal right or wrong answers, instead, it is specific to your company and your business strategy.
+They key to strategic culture is is that there are no universal right or wrong answers.
 When alignment is present, it should encompass your leaders’ values, employees’ values, and customers’ values.
 It’s why competitors in the same industry can both be successful, while still having very different cultures.

 - Structured vs. Flexible